sumarouno/tensorflow-on-raspberry-pi/GUIDE.md

 $ ./configure

 Please specify the location of python.
-[Default is /usr/bin/python]: /usr/bin/python Do you wish to build TensorFlow with GPU support? [y/N] N
+[Default is /usr/bin/python]: /usr/bin/python Do you wish to build TensorFlow with Google Cloud Platform support? [y/N] N Do you wish to build TensorFlow with GPU support? [y/N] N
 ```